Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 We've enhanced ExtJS with our own components and created a theme for Group Office.

-The webclient code is located in the go/modules/tutorial/music/views/extjs3" folder.
+The webclient code is located in the ``go/modules/tutorial/music/views/extjs3`` folder.
 The code generator already created these files:

-1. Module.js: Required for each module.
+1. ``Module.js``: Required for each module.
 It registers the module, entities, system and user setting panels.
-2. MainPanel.js: The main panel of the module shown in the Group Office UI
+2. ``MainPanel.js``: The main panel of the module shown in the Group Office UI
-3. scripts.txt: All js files must be listed in the correct order here.
+3. ``scripts.txt``: All js files must be listed in the correct order here.
-4. themes/default/style.css.
+4. ``themes/default/style.css``.
 Module specific style can be placed here.
 You can use out _base.scss file to use functions and variables from the main style.

 When opening Group-Office you should see "Music" in the start menu.
 When opening it shows "Hello world".

 Entities
 --------

-First add all entities to the module in Module.js:
+First add all entities to the module in ``Module.js``:

 .. code:: javascript